devisions/savINGs/savings-vx/README.md

 To package the application use `./mvnw clean package`.
 It will run the tests again and generate `target/savings-vx-1.0.0-fat.jar` file.

 Then you can simply run it in the same project root using `java -jar target/savings-vx-1.0.0-fat.jar`.

+Note that:
-Note that it is looking for `config/service-config.json` file which is a relative path.
+- it is looking for `config/service-config.json` file which is a relative path
+- it serves the static files from `webroot` directory

-Therefore, if you deploy it somewhere, make sure you have this `config` directory and `service-config.json` file into it in the same target location as the JAR.
+Therefore, if you deploy it somewhere, make sure you have the JAR plus `config` and `webroot` directories in the same target location.